Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/strategic/sustainability-and-esg.md

 - **Transparency:** Achieve recognition for transparency and disclosure excellence by 2027
 - **Stakeholder Trust:** Build strong trust relationships with all key stakeholder groups
 - **Compliance Excellence:** Maintain exemplary compliance record across all jurisdictions
-- **Ethical Leadership:** Establish SkyMirror as an ethical business leader in the technology sector
+- **Ethical Leadership:** Establish Skymirror as an ethical business leader in the technology sector

 ## ESG Metrics and Reporting